-At the end of your agency's COPS Office award period, the COPS Office is responsible for the closeout of your award.
-As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the programmatic and financial requirements of the award.
-After the end of the award period, your agency will be asked to submit a Final Federal Financial Report (SF-425) and any applicable final programmatic progress reports.
+At the end of your agency's award period, the COPS Office is responsible for the closeout of your award.
+As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the financial and programmatic requirements of the award.

+After the end of the award period, your agency is required to submit a final Federal Financial Report (SF-425) and any applicable final performance reports.